HOW TO USE EMOTIONS TO SELL

-Moreover, it’s demonstrated that people are more risk adverse than reward seekers.
+Moreover, it’s demonstrated that people are more risk-averse than reward seekers.
 It’s part of the survival instinct.

-Developing ESPs vs. USPs is a powerful way to differentiate.
+Developing emotional selling proposition is a powerful way to differentiate from the competition and drive sales..
 When you can assign an emotional value to a non-emotional product, you earn engagement, trust, and a chance to create a loyal relationship with your customers.

-- Think about the feelings and the emotions that you want to create in your customers and use those emotions in your marketing message.
+1. Think about the feelings and the emotions that you want to create in your customers and use those emotions when promoting your product and services.

 - What losses your customers could experience if they didn’t buy your service /product.

-Remember, features and functionalities can be copied, however it’s not easy to replicate the emotional experience and fulfillment you can offer to your clients.
+It’s important to remember that, features and functionalities can be copied, however, it’s not easy to replicate the emotional experience and fulfillment you can offer to your clients.

-So, next time you are creating a marketing message make sure you think about the ESP of your service/product and how you can appeal to your customer’s emotions.
+So, next time you are creating a promotional message make sure you think about the emotional selling proposition of your service/product and how you can appeal to those emotions to sell to your customers.